-CPU Regs: When the switch is in this position and the CPU is in the stopped state, pressing the scan key initiates an operation in which the contents of the CPU registers are placed, in order, into the console buffer register and then transferred to preassigned buffer storage areas of the display console; then this data and the identifications of the registers are displayed on the CRT (Figures 12 and 13).
+Processor: When the switch is in this position and the CPU is in the stopped state, pressing the scan key initiates an operation by the system console in which all of the CPU displayable data is placed sequentially into the console buffer register and then transferred to the display console buffer storage.
+An integrated program in the display console selects the proper data to be displayed along with the identification of the registers (Figure 12).